yongjhih/drupal-fboauth/README.txt

 2. Copy the entire fboauth directory the Drupal sites/all/modules directory.

 3. Login as an administrator.
-Enable the module in the "Administer" -> "Site Building" -> "Modules"
+Enable the module on the Modules page.

-4. Configure the Facebook OAuth module settings under "Administer" -> "Site configuration" -> "Facebook OAuth settings".
+4. Configure the Facebook OAuth module settings under "Configuration" -> "People" -> "Facebook OAuth settings".
 Copy and paste the App ID and App Secret from your newly created Facebook application's settings.

    Note that it is highly recommended to request access to the Facebook user's